grepString/SuperSprayPaintMod/README.md

 4. Launch the game and load into a map
 5. Press F5 in-game to spawn the paint cans

+## Multiplayer

+Note: This mod works best in single player.

+- All players should have the mod installed
+- Host-spawned cans have priority when applying paint
+- Host can spawn cans of set colors for friends to use
+- Friends of Host cannot change colors of host-spawned cans

 ## Known Issues

 - Placing the spawned can into a hotbar slot overwrites the modded can.
 Just spawn a new one to get around this.
 It will store on the rack or in a vehicle just fine.